jaksam1074/fivem-scripts-documentations/docs/jobs-creator-documentation/client/openArmory.md

 ```

 ## Where to insert the code?
-You can place it in the file `integrations/cl_integrations.lua` of the script
+You can place it in the file `integrations/cl_integrations.lua` of the script, **at the bottom of the file on new lines**

+## OX Inventory
+OX inventory has an easy integration in the file `jobs_creator/integrations/sh_integrations.lua`

+## Quasar Inventory
+Quasar Inventory has an easy integration in the file `jobs_creator/integrations/sh_integrations.lua`